 In years past I maintained an active banquet comedy schedule, speaking to 20 to 30 events a year while maintaining my wedding officiating ministry.
-Since started CrossHope Chapel church in 2011, I withdrew my comedy marketing program to focus more on my church pastoral ministry, but I still accept a few speaking presentations as I am able.
+Since started CrossHope Chapel church in 2011, I withdrew my comedy marketing program to focus more on my church’s pastoral ministry, but I still accept a few speaking presentations on the topic of Therapeutic Laughter.

-Back in 2005, when I was working as a Hospital Chaplain I was trained as a Therapeutic Laughter Consultant and am passionate about reminding audiences to “not be grieved, for the joy of the Lord is your strength” (Nehemiah 8:10 ESV).
+I am passionate about reminding audiences to “not be grieved, for the joy of the Lord is your strength” (Nehemiah 8:10 ESV).

 Whatever your profession or position in this world, it ain’t getting any easier, is it?
 We could all join in with Freddie and David (maybe not in perfect key) but at least in empathy, in singing “Under Pressure” about now couldn’t we?